Taller, stronger timber buildings for growing urban areas

 Q&A about Mjøstårnet

-Mjøstårnet will be the world's tallest timber building, standing 85,4 metres above the ground.
-Mjøstårnet will have a combined floor area of around 11,300 square metres.
-The building will have 18 storeys and will include apartments, a hotel, offices, restaurants and common areas.
-In addition there will be a swimming hall about 4,700 square metres in size.
-The world's tallest timber building is being built in Brumunddal.
+Construction of Mjøstårnet is now completed.
+The 85.4 m high building was opened in March 2019 and is officially the world's tallest timber building.
+Mjøstårnet has a combined floor area of around 11,300 square meters.
+The building has 18 storeys that include apartments, a hotel, offices, a restaurant, a rooftop terrace and common areas.
+Next to Mjøstårnet there is a swimming hall about 4,700 square meters in size.
+This is also built in wood.

 Moelven Limtre will supply glulam columns, beams and diagonals, CLT elevator shafts and stairs, and Trä8 floor slabs for the tower building and swimming hall in the project.
 The Trä8 concept was developed by Moelven Töreboda in Sweden.
 Moelven is responsible for the installation of all wooden structures.
 The consulting company Sweco performs structural design for Moelven.